nicoschuster01/finalproject_377/README.md

 In addition to accuracy, success will be measured with **precision**, which is the proportion of true positive identifications made overall positive identifications.
 Furthermore, it will be measured with **recall** (sensitivity) which is the proportion of actual positives correctly identified.
 Lastly, we can also measure success with the **F1 score**, being a mean of precision and recall and finding a balance between the two.

+### Dashboard

+The dashboard will feature various visualizations to provide insights into financial transaction data and fraud occurrences.
+Bar charts will display transaction type distribution, while pie charts will visualize the proportion of fraudulent versus non-fraudulent transactions.
+Line charts will track fraud occurrences over time, and scatter plots will explore relationships between features like transaction amount and fraud occurrence.
+These visualizations will aid in understanding the dataset and detecting future fraudulent transactions.

 ## Necessary Data

 ### Data Collection